-Firstly our bipedal posture, leg muscles and cardiovascular system are optimized for brisk walking.
-A healthy human can pretty much walk all day every day as long as food, hydration and rest are taken care of.
+Firstly our upright posture, leg muscles, and cardiovascular system are optimized for brisk walking.
+A healthy and fit human can pretty much walk all day every day as long as food, hydration, and rest are taken care of.

-Our muscles have plenty of slow switch muscle cells that work optimally in low intensity aerobic exercise like walking.
+Our muscles have plenty of slow twitch muscle cells that work optimally in a low-intensity aerobic exercise like walking.
 Studies have actually shown that walking is more energy efficient than running for example.
-This suggests that our ancestors likely evolved to walk extended distances.
+This suggests that our ancestors likely evolved to walk for long distances.

-Benefits of walking include increases in production of fat-burning enzymes, increased capillary network which supplies the muscle cells with nutrients and oxygen, increased muscle mitochondria and improved endurance.
+Benefits of walking include increases in the production of fat-burning enzymes, an increased capillary network that supplies the muscle cells with nutrients and oxygen, increased muscle mitochondria, and improved endurance.

-You can have epiphanies as the way thoughts are processed changes and you might even experience loosing track of time.
-These are likely evolutionary reward mechanisms that kept our ancestors wandering to the far reaches of the earth in search for food and resources.
+You can have epiphanies as the way thoughts are processed changes and you might even experience losing track of time.
+These are likely evolutionary reward mechanisms that kept our ancestors wandering to the far reaches of the earth in search of food and resources.

 Even though nature meant for us to walk, most of us spend most of our time sitting.
 Either in front of a screen or in a car.
-This goes against our nature is detrimental for our health.
+This goes against our nature and is detrimental to our health.

 Walking several thousand steps a day, spread evenly to avoid excessive rest periods, has been shown to be the most effective way to prevent the detrimental effects of excessive sitting.